Houston Theft Attorney Helping You Fight Theft Charges

-Lisa Shapiro Strauss, Attorney at Law, has represented men, women and young adults who have been accused of crimes in Houston, Texas, for more than 15 years.
+Lisa Shapiro Strauss has represented men, women and young adults accused of crimes in Houston, Texas, for over 15 years.
 In addition, Strauss draws on her experience as a former prosecutor when evaluating cases and formulating defense strategies.
 She understands how the prosecution will approach the case, which gives her unique perspective when it comes to presenting a sound defense.
 If you need assistance from a Houston theft lawyer, contact us today.